-GUJCET passing marks 2025 - GSEB will release the GUJCET 2025 passing marks, which are required to qualify for the exam.
+GUJCET passing marks 2026 - GSEB will release the GUJCET 2026 passing marks, which are required to qualify for the exam.
 Candidates can check the Gujarat CET passing marks category-wise on this page.
 The GUJCET qualifying mark for the general category is 54, while the same for the reserved categories is 48.
 The authority conducts the GUJCET exam for admission to various engineering and pharmacy colleges in Gujarat.
-Only those candidates who secure the GUJCET passing marks 2025 can apply for admission into the GUJCET participating institutes.
-The authority conducted the GUJCET 2025 exam on March 23, 2025.
-The GUJCET 2025 results were declared on May 5.
-Read the entire article to know more about the GUJCET qualifying marks and other details.
+Only those candidates who secure the GUJCET passing marks 2026 can apply for admission into the GUJCET participating institutes.
+The GUJCET exam 2026 will be conducted on March 29, 2026.
+Read the article below to know more about the GUJCET passing marks for 2026.

-The minimum mark required by candidates to participate in the GUJGET counselling is the GUJCET 2025 qualifying mark.
+The minimum mark required by candidates to participate in the GUJGET counselling is the GUJCET 2026 qualifying mark.
 Candidates need to attain the GUJCTE qualifying score to gain admission into the institution accepting the GUJCET result.
-While checking the qualifying marks, candidates should also check the GUJCET 2025 cutoff online.
+While checking the qualifying marks, candidates should also check the GUJCET 2026 cutoff online.
 Candidates must note that the qualifying marks differ for each category.
-The categories along with their respective qualifying marks are specified in the table below.
+The categories, along with their respective qualifying marks, are specified in the table below.

 Category | Qualifying Marks |